 (Business and Administrative Studies)

-ADMN 415: Strategy and Technology Innovation is a three-credit, senior-level course at Athabasca University in which you will learn how companies can strategically manage innovation and new product development.
+ADMN 415: Strategy and Technology Innovation is a three-credit, senior-level course at Athabasca University in which you will learn how companies can strategically manage technology innovation and new product development.
+Technology innovation is considered to be a powerful means for companies to survive and compete in their markets.
 This course examines the strategies, tools, methods, and mechanisms companies need to implement in order to maximize their likelihood of success.
-Technology innovation is considered to be a powerful means for companies to survive and compete in their markets.
-Through studying a mix of the conceptual and the practical, you will think broadly about strategy as it is informed by the real-world application of e-technology.
+Through studying a mix of the conceptual and the practical, you will think broadly about strategy as it is informed by the real-world application of technological innovations.

 - Lesson 1: The Importance of Technological Innovation